Oppositional defiant disorder (ODD)

 Signs of ODD generally begin during preschool years.
 Sometimes ODD may develop later, but almost always before the early teen years.
 These behaviors cause significant impairment with family, social activities, school and work.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, lists criteria for diagnosing ODD.
-This manual is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
+The DSM-5 criteria include emotional and behavioral symptoms that last at least six months.

 Angry and irritable mood: